Metabolic syndrome: Signs and symptoms

-Neck circumference

-Neck circumference has been used as a simple surrogate index of upper-body subcutaneous fat.
-Values >40.25 cm (men) and >35.75 cm (women) are considered high risk for metabolic syndrome, and large neck circumference more than doubles risk.
-In adults with overweight/obesity, clinically significant weight loss may protect against COVID-19, and neck circumference has been associated with increased risk of mechanical ventilation and mortality in hospitalized COVID-19 patients.

 Complications

-Metabolic syndrome can lead to type 2 diabetes, cardiovascular diseases, stroke, kidney disease and nonalcoholic fatty liver disease.
-It is also associated with a significantly increased risk of surgical complications across most types of surgery in a 2023 systematic review and meta-analysis of >13 million individuals.
+Metabolic syndrome can lead to type 2 diabetes, cardiovascular diseases, stroke, kidney disease, and nonalcoholic fatty liver disease.
+It is also associated with a moderately increased risk of surgical complications.

 Causes

 The mechanisms underlying metabolic syndrome are under investigation and only partially elucidated.
 Most affected people are older, obese, sedentary, and have some degree of insulin resistance.
 Stress can also contribute.
-Important risk factors include diet (particularly sugar-sweetened beverages), genetics, aging, sedentary behaviour or low physical activity, disrupted chronobiology/sleep, mood disorders and some medications, and excessive alcohol use.
+Important risk factors include diet (particularly sugar-sweetened beverages), genetics, aging, sedentary behavior or low physical activity, disrupted chronobiology/sleep, mood disorders and some medications, and excessive alcohol use.
 The pathogenic role of excessive adipose expansion under sustained overeating and resulting lipotoxicity has also been proposed.

 Markers of systemic inflammation including C-reactive protein, fibrinogen, interleukin 6, and tumor necrosis factor-alpha (TNF-α) are often increased.
 Some research has focused on increased uric acid levels from dietary fructose.

 Modern "Western diet" patterns with high intake of energy-dense processed foods are a factor in the development of metabolic syndrome.
 Rather than total adiposity, the core clinical component is visceral/ectopic fat, and the principal metabolic abnormality is insulin resistance.
 A chronic energy surplus unmatched by activity may lead to mitochondrial dysfunction and insulin resistance.